What are the various certificate, masters and doctoral degree programs available through the School of Community & Global Health?

 What are the minimum GRE, GPA and TOEFL scores required for acceptance into the program?

-Other than a minimum required TOEFL score for international students (550 (paper); 213 (CBT); 80 (iBT) SCGH has a standardized minimum requirements for acceptance into our programs.
-A minimum GPA of 3.0 and a combined GRE score (verbal and quantitative) of 297 or 1000 (prior to August 2011) is preferred; however, it is important to note that the GRE and GPA are evaluated in the context of the overall application.
+Other than a minimum required TOEFL score for international students 550 (paper); 213 (CBT); 80 (iBT) SCGH has a standardized minimum requirements for acceptance into our programs.
+A minimum GPA of 3.0 and a combined GRE score (verbal and quantitative) of 1000 (prior to August 2011) or 297 is preferred; however, it is important to note that the GRE and GPA are evaluated in the context of the overall application.
 A variety of factors play into the success of a given application.
+Applicants to the MPH program may be admitted on a conditional basis if either the minimum GPA or test scores are not met.

 Can my application be reviewed with a fax or photo copy of my standardized test scores?

-CGU will forward your application to SCGH for review upon receipt of an unofficial copy or fax of your test score report.
+CGU will forward your PhD applications to SCGH for review upon receipt of an unofficial copy or fax of your test score report.
 However, all admissions decisions will remain provisional until official scores are received directly from the administering institution.

-If I have previously completed a graduate level degree do I still need to take the GRE?
+If I have previously completed a graduate level degree do I still need to take a standardized test?

 Students who have received doctoral degrees from a US institution are exempt from the submission of standardized test scores.
 All students holding masters level degrees will be required to submit test scores.
-Scores more than five years old will not be accepted.
+GRE and GMAT scores more than five years old will not be accepted.
+MCAT scores are valid for three years.

 How do I apply to a dual-degree program?

 In addition to applying to SCGH, MPH students interested in pursuing a dual degree must make a separate application to the respective school housing the other degree of choice.
 Acceptance into one degree program does not ensure acceptance into the other.
 Both schools will require a separate application.
-If you are admitted into SCGH and are not admitted to the other school, you may still enroll in our school.
+If you are admitted into SCGH and are not admitted to the other school, you may still enroll in SCGH.
+Applicants to accelerated and dual degrees (i.e., BA/MPH, MBA/MPH, MA/MPH) must apply to the MPH program through the SOPHAS portal.

 Can I apply for the spring semester?

-Yes, both the MPH and PhD programs accept spring applicants.
+Yes, both the MPH and doctoral programs accept spring applicants.

 If I am accepted how can I defer my acceptance to the following year?
 How long may I defer my application?

-Applicants have the option to defer their application to be considered for a semester later than the one to which they originally applied.
+Applicants have the option to defer their application to be considered for up to a year later than the one to which they originally applied.
 Applicants can contact the Office of Admission and Records or SCGH to pursue this option.
 Admission is not guaranteed with a deferred application, even if the applicant was previously admitted.

 How can I check on the status of my application?

-Is it possible to take a course at SCGH without enrolling and being accepted into the MPH program?
+Is it possible to take a course at SCGH without enrolling and being accepted into any of the programs?

 Yes.
 Individuals who wish to take courses as a non-degree student may be admitted as a special standing student.
 Special standing applicants must submit an application, an application fee, and official bachelor’s degree transcripts.
 Special standing students who later decide to apply for a degree must supply additional application components to be evaluated for admission.
 Admission to special standing is limited to one academic year/12 units of study.
 International students in F-1 and J-1 Visa categories are not eligible for a Special Standing admission.